athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Nessian Warhound.md

     desc: "`pf2:1` Jaws +21 (magical, unholy)\n__Damage__  2d8 + 6 piercing 1d6 spirit 2d6 fire"

   - name: "Breath Weapon"
-    desc: "`pf2:1` (divine,fire) The warhound breathes flames that deal 10d6 fire damage to all creatures in a 15-foot cone (DC 28 Reflex check save).\n\nThe warhound can't use Breath Weapon again for 1d4 rounds.
+    desc: "`pf2:1` (divine,fire) The warhound breathes flames that deal 10d6 fire damage to all creatures in a @Template[cone|distance:15] (DC 28 Reflex check save).\n\nThe warhound can't use Breath Weapon again for 1d4 rounds.
 If the warhound would take fire damage or be targeted by a fire effect, its Breath Weapon recharges."

 ```